-Under the GSK Agreement, a Biologics License Application (BLA) for our most advanced partnered program, which is an anti-PD-1 antagonist antibody called Jemperli (dostarlimab), was approved by the FDA in April 2021 for the treatment of advanced or recurrent deficient mismatch repair endometrial cancer (dMMREC).
+Under the GSK Agreement, a BLA for our most advanced partnered program, which is an anti-PD-1 antagonist antibody called Jemperli (dostarlimab), was approved by the FDA in April 2021 for the treatment of advanced or recurrent deficient mismatch repair endometrial cancer ("dMMREC").
 In February 2023, the FDA granted full approval for this indication (from an accelerated approval).
-In addition, in April 2021 the European Medicines Agency ("EMA") granted conditional marketing authorization in the European Union (EU) for Jemperli for use in women with mismatch repair deficient (dMMR)/microsatellite instability-high (MSI-H) recurrent or advanced endometrial cancer who have progressed on rollowing prior treatment with a platinum containing regimen.
+In addition, in April 2021 the European Medicines Agency ("EMA") granted conditional marketing authorization in the European Union ("EU") for Jemperli for use in women with mismatch repair deficient ("dMMR")/microsatellite instability-high ("MSI-H") recurrent or advanced endometrial cancer who have progressed on or following prior treatment with a platinum containing regimen.
 A second FDA approval was received in August 2021 for Jemperli in pan-deficient mismatch repair tumors (PdMMRT).
-In July 2023, the FDA approved Jemperli in combination with chemotherapy for the treatment of adult patients with mismatch repair deficient (dMMR)/microsatellite instability-high (MSI-H) primary advanced or recurrent endometrial cancer.
-A marketing authorization application is also under review by the European Medicines Agency.
+In July 2023, the FDA approved Jemperli in combination with chemotherapy for the treatment of adult patients with dMMR MSI-H primary advanced or recurrent endometrial cancer.
+In December 2023, the EMA approved, in the EU, Jemperli plus chemotherapy for dMMR/MSI-H primary advanced or recurrent endometrial cancer.

-Jemperli is currently in Phase 3 trials for various solid tumor indications, including a Phase 3 trial in first-line ovarian cancer with top-line results expected in the first half of 2024.
+Jemperli is in clinical trials for various solid tumor indications, including a Phase 3 trial in first-line ovarian cancer with top-line results expected in the second half of 2024.

-In addition, under the collaboration, GSK is developing dostarlimab in combination with two other development programs from the GSK Agreement: cobolimab, an anti-TIM-3 antibody, and GSK40974386, an anti-LAG-3 antibody for multiple solid tumor indications.
-GSK is conducting a Phase 3 trial, COSTAR Lung, which is a randomized, open label 3-arm trial comparing cobolimab plus dostarlimab plus dostarlimab plus docetaxel to docetaxel to docetaxel alone in patients with advanced non-small-cell lung cancer ("NSCLC") who have progressed on prior anti-PD-(L)1 therapy and chemotherapy with top-line results expected in the second half of 2024.
+In addition, under the collaboration, GSK is developing dostarlimab in combination with another development program from the GSK Agreement, including cobolimab, an anti-TIM-3 antibody.
+GSK is conducting a Phase 3 trial, COSTAR Lung, which is a randomized, open label 3-arm trial comparing cobolimab plus dostarlimab plus docetaxel to dostarlimab plus docetaxel to docetaxel alone in patients with advanced non-small-cell lung cancer ("NSCLC") who have progressed on prior anti-PD-(L)1 therapy and chemotherapy with top-line results expected in 2025.

-In June 2021, GSK estimated potential peak annual global Jemperli sales on a non-risk adjusted basis of £1-£2 billion for currently approved indications and first-line use in endometrial and ovarian cancer only.
-For more information about these collaborations, see Note 4 - Collaborative Research and Development Agreements in the accompanying notes to the consolidated financial statements.
+For more information about these collaborations, see Note 4 -- Collaborative Research and Development Agreements in the accompanying notes to the consolidated financial statements.